sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Recently I read some articles with catchy headlines like: Pure Functional Programming is a Lie, Functional Programming is not Real, etc. -- what's reality got do do with it?
 Some of these articles are often written by experts, i.e. developers or computer scientists who have years of experience in pure functional programming - I wonder where the disillusionment is coming from.

-Statements like this: In the real world computers have mutable state, so trying to program without mutable state goes against the natural order of things and makes programming difficult.
+This seems to be their conclusion: _In the real world computers have mutable state, so trying to program without mutable state goes against the natural order of things and makes programming difficult._

 Smart people (developers) need justification for their (langauage) decision - it can't just be "follow the crowd", or "it's easier".
 But do we need to bring _reality_ into the discussion?
 Software development is anything but real.

+And are there really only 2 choices?
+Either we reject mutability and program in a pure functional language, or we just accept mutable reality and join the crowd?

-I've thought about this question sometimes -  especially since I started using Elixir (5 years now) trying to build a mental framework for categorizing languages.
+I've thought about this question sometimes, especially since I started using Elixir (5 years now), when trying to build a mental framework for categorizing languages.

 ## Functional languages and Pure functional languages